iyioon/watermark-paraphraser/README.md

 python demo/detect.py data/out/email-1.txt --tokenizer facebook/opt-iml-1.3b --key 42
 ```

-Alternatively, you can use the javascript detector implemented in `demo/detect.js`.

 ## Experiment

 To generate multiple paraphrased version of the same text (using different keys), run: